burzum/cakephp-file-storage/Docs/Documentation/Migrating-from-CakePHP-2.md

 Migrating from CakePHP 2
 ========================

-* The plugin does not longer use the configure namespace `Media` but instead uses now the more appropriate namespace `FileStorage`.
+* The plugin doesn't any longer use the configure namespace `Media` but instead uses now the more appropriate namespace `FileStorage`.
+* The plugin is not using the CakeDC Migrations plugin any more but the official CakePHP Migrations plugin.
+However, the CakeDC migration files are left in place and might be supported in the future as well.
+But the primary choice for migrations is now the offical plugin.
 * Lib\Utility\FileStorageUtils has been moved to Lib\FileStorageUtils.
 * `ImageStorage::hashOperations()`, `ImageStorage::generateHashes()` and `ImageStorage::ksortRecursive()` were moved into the `Lib\FileStorageUtils` class.
 * `FileStorageTable::fileExtension()` has been removed, use `pathinfo($path, PATHINFO_EXTENSION)` instead.